clairesquires99/RecomendationApp/README.md

 </div>
 <br>

 Recommenda is a recommendation app that allows freinds to recommend various types of media to each other.
 How often has a friend recommended something to you, but you don't write it down and later forget about it?
-Now you can have all your recommendations for books, films, podcasts, music and articles in one place!
+Now you can have all your recommendations for books, films, music, podcasts and articles in one place!

 ## Table of contents
 - [Description](#description)